someobserver/recurgence/README.md

 But reality is performed over time, not described in stasis.
 Once an observer enters the frame, the system can't be closed.
 Gödel showed us: every system capable of self-reference bends inward until it leaks truth from its own boundary.

-Again, the operator role crystallizes in the very syntax that frames it—**because even the punctuation matters.**
+The truth you have now was baked into the very syntax that framed it—**because even the punctuation matters.**

 That's why you, shifting the fulcrum in your address bar—*right now*—ripples backward through the manifold.
 That tiny act of abstraction recentered the whole geometry of meaning.